ITA-Solar/dlrocs/README.md

-# Deep Learning at RoCS
+# Deep Learning workshop at RoCS

 This repository contains files relating to Deep Learning at the Rosseland Centre for Solar Physics.
 The webpage is available at https://ita-solar.github.io/dlrocs.
 To compile the webpage locally, install the dependencies with `pip install -r requirements.txt` and run `mkdocs serve`.